 - This combo is one of the best ways to swing pressure in team fights.
 Provides a counter to unstable affliction when it’s spread on multiple targets aside from.
-That monks offer a unique zoning tool in the form of a Ring of Peace.
+Monks offer a unique zoning tool in the form of a Ring of Peace.

-- This spell has multiple uses, but it’s perfect on Warsong Gulch for preventing flag carriers from moving into the tunnel.
+- This spell has multiple uses, but it’s perfect on Warsong Gulch to prevent flag carriers from entering the tunnel.

 - All of this comes with some of the best mobility of any healer.
 As we’ve already mentioned, mobility is king in rags.

 - The Storm, especially against melee cleave damage.
 This AOE healing tech is that Disc Priest has some of the best utility options for any healer.
 Power infusion life grip and aoe knock are great tools on virtually every map.